-When buying materials for property maintenance, for example, make sure to log these expenses in the Landlord Studio app – quickly attach the digitized receipt at the same time by snapping a picture of it.
+When buying materials for property maintenance, for example, make sure to log these expenses in Landlord Studio – quickly attach the digitized receipt at the same time by snapping a picture of it.

 We’ve put together a detailed article of our Top Accounting Tips for Landlords where we explore this further.